Top 10 Challenges Enterprises Face In IoT Implementation

 So, how can entrepreneurs and business leaders looking to implement IoT overcome these challenges and fortify their digital ecosystems?

 Especially in the IoT environment, a risk-driven strategy is essential.
 Establish transparency over your assets, ensuring your cybersecurity department knows, manages, and tracks all endpoints and devices throughout their lifecycle.
-Identify weaknesses and implement effective threat monitoring solutions.
+Identify weaknesses and implement effective threat-monitoring solutions.
 Embrace innovative principles like “zero trust,” where every actor in the network and every data stream undergo strict control and verification.
 This helps prevent disruptions before they occur.

 80% of data today is unstructured, so the data cannot be stored in SQL format.
 The unstructured data is stored in NoSQL format, which makes its retrieval complex.